Shawwal 2025 : Significance, Fasts, Benefits & Dates

 4. Is it obligatory to fast six days in Shawwal?

-Fasting six days in Shawwal is not obligatory, but it is a highly recommended (sunnah) act of worship with great rewards.
+Fasting six days in Shawwal is not obligatory but is a highly recommended (sunnah) act of worship with great rewards.

 5. Can you fast Shawwal before making up missed fasts?